Vladislav-Butko-bvo/Traffic_light_controller/README.md

 # Traffic_light_controller
 Digital circuit, Verilog, RTL level

+PREAMBLE: the sourses "Traffic_light_controller_RTL_..." is better commented comparing with the source "Traffic_light_controller_HIGH".

 **1. The sourses "Traffic_light_controller_RTL_..."**

 The source codes "Traffic_light_controller_RTL_..." are describing traffic light controller on RTL level and consists of: